damaf/PHMC-LAR/README.md

 ### Related work
 If you use this model in your work, please refer to it as follows:

 F. Dama, C. Sinoquet (2021).
 Prediction and Inference in a Partially Hidden Markov-switching Framework with Autoregression.
 Application to Machinery Health Diagnosis.
-Proceedings of the 33rd IEEE International Conference on Tools with Artificial Intelligence (ICTAI). **Best student paper award** (237 papers presented).
+Proceedings of the 33rd IEEE International Conference on Tools with Artificial Intelligence (ICTAI).

 The present package has been implemented by **Fatoumata Dama**, PhD student (2019-2022), Nantes University, France.